whipper-team/whipper/README.md

 ## Release history

-- 0.3.0 - Bla bla bla
+- 0.3.0 - SoX is now used for peak detection.
+Migration to setuptools
-- 0.2.4 - First tagged release after morituri fork
+- 0.2.4 - First tagged release after morituri fork (includes "new config/cache/state file paths" backward incompatible change)

 ## Installation
 With the exception of an [AUR package for Arch Linux](https://aur.archlinux.org/packages/whipper-git), whipper isn't currently available in a prepackaged form so, in order to use it, it must be built from its source code.